SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 Before we add the entire contents needed for this file we will look at the relevant code fragments that make this different from the previous simple full-synced version of the ToDo list app:

-**Opening the Realm with Partial Sync**:
+**Opening the Realm with Query-based sync**:

 ```swift
 realm = try!
 Realm(configuration: SyncConfiguration.automatic())
 ```

 We've changed from constructing a sync configuration manually, to using Realm's automatic sync configuration.
-The automatic sync configuration determines which sync server to contact based on the user that is currently logged in, and opts into the query-based partial synchronization mode.
+The automatic sync configuration determines which sync server to contact based on the user that is currently logged in, and opts into the query-based Query-based synchronization mode.
 This mode tells the server not to download all of the Realm's data, but rather to only download the portion of the object graph that matches queries that the client has explicitly subscribed to.

 **Setting up the Sync Query**: